 Gabriel has been the Lead Scientist for the Seeds of Change Bioinformatics program since its inception in 2014.
 This program teaches students how to run comparative analysis of genome and metagenome sequence data related to their unique research questions using the Integrated Microbial Genomes and Metagenomes database (IMG) and related tools.

 Recently he helped launch the Insect-Microbiome Bioprospecting Lab program by leading the pilot teacher training and helping develop the teacher training manual for the program.

 Gabriel graduated from the University of Costa Rica with a degree in microbiology (2009) and stayed to earn his master’s, also in microbiology (2014).
 He completed his doctorate in geophysical sciences at the University of Chicago (2020).
 Gabriel’s research at the U Chicago Coleman lab focused on developing genetics tools to study the biogeochemistry and ecology of microbial aquatic systems.
 He developed an expertise in computational genomics through his research and has taught several workshops at the University of Costa Rica related to DNA sequence analysis and phylogenetics.

-Gabriel is now a post-doctoral research with the Currie Lab at UW-Madison and also works with the Pinto Lab at the U. of Costa Rica.
+Gabriel is now a post-doctoral researcher with the Currie Lab at UW-Madison where he also collaborates with the Pinto Lab at the U. of Costa Rica.